 - Hospitals may have rearranged the units or wards in which care is delivered, for example some services may have been moved to another part of the hospital to protect patients from COVID-19. - Many hospital staff now wear personal protective equipment (also referred to as PPE).
 This includes gowns, masks, face shields and gloves.
-This may make it difficult for people with cognitive impairment to recognise members of their care team. - Patients and other visitors to hospitals may be required to wear a face mask, but rarely full PPE. - Social distancing practices mean that health care teams may need to be physically further away than usual while communicating with patients, care partners and families.
+This may make it difficult for people with cognitive impairment to recognise members of their care team. - Patients may also need to wear PPE, as may any care partners or family members who are allowed to visit.
+This can be confusing, distressing or can make care more challenging for people with cognitive impairment. - Social distancing practices mean that health care teams may need to be physically further away than usual while communicating with patients, care partners and families.
 This is very important for infection control purposes, but may be confusing or distressing.